Vascular dementia

 Other therapies for vascular dementia

-It may help to reduce agitation if carers explain what they are going to do in advance.
-Using calendars, clocks, and charts help people with dementia stay oriented to time and place.
-Exercise and activity-based therapies may also be helpful, including music therapy or dance.
+It may help to reduce agitation if carers explain what they’re going to do in advance.
+Using calendars, clocks, and charts can help people with dementia stay oriented to time and place.

 Outlook of vascular dementia